 - General Purpose Health Care FSA (GPHC FSA) is the standard Health Care FSA the state traditionally has offered and will continue to offer.
 This FSA can be used for eligible health, prescription, dental, and vision expenses.

 - Limited Purpose Health Care FSA (LPHC FSA) is a Health Care FSA that can be used for eligible dental and vision expenses and is compatible with the new State High Deductible Health Plan (HDHP) with Health Savings Account (HSA) or any other HSA enrollment.
-This FSA is intended added for employees enrolled in the State HDHP with HSA.
-It will be offered for the first time from January 1, 2021.
+This FSA is intended for employees enrolled in the State HDHP with HSA.

 Dependent Care FSA: This allows you to put aside payroll deducted pre-tax dollars for eligible child and elder-care expenses for your eligible dependents, so you can attend work, find work, or attend school.
 Dependent Care FSAs are not Health Care FSAs for your dependents.

 You can enroll in an FSA during the annual Benefits Open Enrollment, as a new hire, or due to a qualifying life event.
 For the 2023 plan year FSAs permit you to deduct up to $3,050 for eligible health care expenses and $5,000 for eligible dependent care expenses from your wages before taxes.